tom-clik/clikpage/_guide/sitedata.md

 ## Other data types

 Other data types can be defined and then used by custom content sections.
-These might be products or entires in a reference library.
+These might be products or entries in a reference library.